GithinjiKelvin/PythonProject/README.md

 # Database Setup
-Run the seed.py file in lib folder. these will create the tables with some data in the database
+Run the seed.py file in lib folder. these will create the tables with some data in the database run the cli.py file to interuct with the system

 ## TECHNOLOGIES
 Python3